Protein production: Yeasts

 Expression systems using either S. cerevisiae or Pichia pastoris allow stable and lasting production of proteins that are processed similarly to mammalian cells, at high yield, in chemically defined media of proteins.

 Filamentous fungi

+Filamentous fungi, especially Aspergillus and Trichoderma, have long been used to produce diverse industrial enzymes from their own genomes ("native", "homologous") and from recombinant DNA ("heterologous").

-Filamentous fungi, especially Aspergillus and Trichoderma, but also more recently Myceliophthora thermophila C1 have been developed into expression platforms for screening and production of diverse industrial enzymes.
-The expression system C1 shows a low viscosity morphology in submerged culture, enabling the use of complex growth and production media.
+More recently, Myceliophthora thermophila C1 has been developed into an expression platform for screening and production of native and heterologous proteins.The expression system C1 shows a low viscosity morphology in submerged culture, enabling the use of complex growth and production media.
+C1 also does not "hyperglycosylate" heterologous proteins, as Aspergillus and Trichoderma tend to do.

 Baculovirus-infected cells

 Baculovirus-infected insect cells (Sf9, Sf21, High Five strains) or mammalian cells (HeLa, HEK 293) allow production of glycosylated or membrane proteins that cannot be produced using fungal or bacterial systems.
 It is useful for production of proteins in high quantity.
 Genes are not expressed continuously because infected host cells eventually lyse and die during each infection cycle.

 Non-lytic insect cell expression

 Non-lytic insect cell expression is an alternative to the lytic baculovirus expression system.
 In non-lytic expression, vectors are transiently or stably transfected into the chromosomal DNA of insect cells for subsequent gene expression.
 This is followed by selection and screening of recombinant clones.
 The non-lytic system has been used to give higher protein yield and quicker expression of recombinant genes compared to baculovirus-infected cell expression.
 Cell lines used for this system include: Sf9, Sf21 from Spodoptera frugiperda cells, Hi-5 from Trichoplusia ni cells, and Schneider 2 cells and Schneider 3 cells from Drosophila melanogaster cells.
 With this system, cells do not lyse and several cultivation modes can be used.
 Additionally, protein production runs are reproducible.
 This system gives a homogeneous product.
 A drawback of this system is the requirement of an additional screening step for selecting viable clones.